isomerpages/moe-bedoksouthsec/_student-development/NDLP/National Digital Literacy Programme.md

 (a) <b>Student iCON:</b> MOE will give every secondary school student an email address.
 This is a service provided by Google as part of Google Suite.
 Click [here](https://workspace.google.com/dashboard) to access the student iCON.

-(b) **Microsoft Pro Plus:** every secondary school will be granted a licence to use Microsoft Office tools that include Word, PowerPoint and Excel.
+(b) <b>Microsoft Pro Plus:</b> every secondary school will be granted a licence to use Microsoft Office tools that include Word, PowerPoint and Excel.

 (c) **Zoom:** MOE will set up Zoom free account with 40 mins time limit using Student iCON for the schools’ video conferencing needs.